abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 ## Continuations

 In the usual direct [imperative programming]{.w} style, we write one statement after another, as a sequence of steps to execute.
 There is another way of thinking about it: after returning from executing one statement, the rest of the program — which can be thought of as a big statement itself — is run.
 In _Continuation-passing style_, this way is made explicit: each statement takes the rest of the program which comes after it as an argument, which it invokes explicitly.
-For example, if you have a program written in direct style like this:
+For example, if we have a program written in direct style like this:

 ```java
 static int start(String s) {